Professor of Government and International Relations

 Patton has been a fellow at the Berlin Program for Advanced German and European Studies and received a research grant from the Friedrich Ebert Foundation.
 In addition, he was a visiting scholar at the Minda de Gunzburg Center for European Studies at Harvard University and was a visiting researcher at the Wissenschaftszentrum Berlin für Sozialforschung.
-As a US Fulbright Professor in Germany, Patton will be conducting research and teaching at Europa-University Viadrina in Frankfurt (Oder) in spring/summer 2014.
+As a US Fulbright Professor in Germany, Patton conducted research and teaching at Europa-University Viadrina in Frankfurt (Oder) in spring/summer 2014.

 View the government and international relations department website.